SirAtilotty/HypixelStatusChecker/README.md

 ### Step 5: Final Synchronization
 Run your compiled `HypixelStatusChecker.exe` tool on your computer.
 When the minimalist input box prompts you with **"Enter Your API Key:"**, paste your copied token and hit OK.
 The tool will permanently cache it, grant you master access to the network APIs, and never bother you for configuration again!

+Release Title: v2.0.0 - Cloud Secure Edition
+Release Description:
+This version represents a major milestone in the project's architecture, introducing a robust Serverless Proxy system to enhance security, privacy, and performance.

+🚀 What's New?
+Enhanced Security: The outdated method of storing API keys locally on your machine has been completely removed.
+Your API key is now managed securely behind a Cloudflare Serverless Proxy.

+Zero Exposure: You no longer need to embed or manage API keys within the client.
+Your sensitive information is protected in an encrypted, server-side environment.

+Improved Performance: Integrated edge caching reduces latency and optimizes API request efficiency, ensuring a smoother user experience.

+API Policy Compliance: This architecture is fully aligned with the Hypixel API Terms of Use, making the application safer and more reliable.

+🛠️ Migration Note
+This update eliminates the need for manual API key configuration.
+Upon running this version, you will no longer be prompted to enter your API key—everything is handled automatically through our secure gateway.